eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 Before you begin:

-1. Have Node.js and npm installed in your development environment.
+1. Have [Node.js](https://nodejs.org) and npm installed in your development environment.
-2. Understanding the basics of Node.js.
+2. Have a basic understanding of how to use Node.js and npm.
 3. If you want to publish your custom formatter to npm like we'll cover below, [create an npm account](https://www.npmjs.com/signup) and login from the [npm CLI](https://docs.npmjs.com/cli/v7/commands/npm-adduser).